 - Making the Masala Dosa

-So, here is a step by step method of making masala dosa.
+So, here is a step by step masala dosa recipe.

 Preparing the dosa batter

-1: Firstly clean and wash the rice and urad dal.
-Soak, both the rice and urad dal separately for 4-5 hours.
+1: Firstly clean and wash both the parboiled rice & regular rice and also urad dal.
+Soak, both the parboiled & regular rice and the urad dal separately for 4-5 hours.
 Soak the urad dal & fenugreek seeds together.
-Soak the rice and poha together.
+Soak both the rice and poha together.

 2: Drain the urad dal, but don’t throw away the water.
 Reserve the water.